nimblehq/our-team/openings/product-manager.md

 **We are looking for someone who**

-- Is passionate about cutting edge technology.
+- Is passionate about cutting edge technology and learn new things.
 Highly tech savvy.
 - Understands agile development.
 - Pays high attention to details.
 Organized and can deal with multiple kind of stakeholders.
 - Has strong frontend skills or mobile apps skills.
-We are looking for someone that is willing to get his/her hands dirty and interact at a deep level with the developers.
-It is highly valuable to bridge the gap between the clients and developers.
+We are looking for someone that is willing to get his/her hands dirty and interact at a deep level with the developers to bridge the gap with the clients.
 - Looks for a leadership role, hence soft skills such as negotiation and evaluating/proposing creative alternatives are required.
 - Is very articulate and is at ease to interact with clients.
 - Degree in computer sciene or related fields.